weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 accomplish that.
 But Joanna could hardly pose as a white American.
 She was too dark.

 Sylvia had a suggestion here.
-"America" was supposed to <span id="calibre_link-299" page-number="232" page-name="Page:There Is Confusion.djvu/238" page-index="238"
-page-quality="3" title="Page:There_Is_Confusion.djvu/238"></span>come on
-last as a regal, symbolic figure, but Miss Ashby had paid more attention to the dancing than to the symbolism.
+"America" was supposed to come on last as a regal, symbolic figure, but Miss Ashby had paid more attention to the dancing than to the symbolism.